 Are you ready to protect your machine identities against digital attackers?
 You can start with a solution that monitors machine identities for signs of abuse.
 Automating the entire certificate Lifecyle will also help you minimize the possibility of misuse or compromise.
-A machine identity management solution such as the Venafi Trust Protection Platform.
+A machine identity management solution such as the Venafi Control Plane for Machine Identities.
 Is the solution of choice for the world’s largest and most security conscious organizations.
 Contact us to see how we can do the same for you.

 - 7 Data Breaches Caused by Human Error: Did Encryption Play a Role?